 Independent actuarial valuations of the System are conducted each year.
 Due to the implementation of Governmental Accounting Standards Board (GASB) Statement No. 67 - Financial Reporting for Pension Plans, the System presents the accounting measures of the net pension liability (asset) for each of the defined benefit plans.
 Calculation of the net pension liability (asset) of the plans is performed by the actuary in accordance with GASB requirements.
-The total pension liability and net pension liability are based on actuarial valuations performed as of June 30, 2018, rolled-forward to June 30, 2019 using generally accepted actuarial principles from the valuation date to the plan's fiscal year end.
+The total pension liability and net pension liability are based on actuarial valuations performed as of June 30, 2019, rolled-forward to June 30, 2020 using generally accepted actuarial principles from the valuation date to the plan's fiscal year end.
+For three new units within the MERS plan, the net pension liability was measured as of actuarial valuations performed as of June 30, 2020.

 This accounting measure of the net pension liability (asset) of each plan is different from the actuarial valuations performed for funding purposes and the determination of annual contributions to each of the defined benefit plans.
-One of the principal differences is that the accounting measure of the net pension liability at June 30, 2019 utilizes each plan's fiduciary net position, which reflects the fair value of investments at that date.
+One of the principal differences is that the accounting measure of the net pension liability at June 30, 2020 utilizes each plan's fiduciary net position, which reflects the fair value of investments at that date.
 For funding purposes, the actuarial valuation uses the actuarial value of assets, which reflects a five-year smoothed asset valuation.

 The measurement of the net pension liabilities for all defined benefit plans, except for the RIJRFT, utilized the System's investment return assumption of 7.0%.
-The RIJRFT utilized Fidelity's 20-Year Municipal GO AA Bond Index rate of 3.13%.
-The calculation of the net pension liability (asset) was measured as of June 30, 2019.
+The RIJRFT utilized Fidelity's 20-Year Municipal GO AA Bond Index rate of 2.45%.
+The calculation of the net pension liability (asset) was measured as of June 30, 2020.

-The Teachers' Survivors Benefit plan was over-funded with a fiduciary net position equal to 150.2% of the plan's total pension liability at June 30, 2019.
-The fiduciary net position of the ERS plan covering state employees and teachers were equal to 52.8% and 54.6% respectively of the total pension liability measure for each of those employee groups.
-The fiduciary net position of the two plans covering State Police was equal to 83.1% (SPRBT) and 9.3% (SPRFT) of the total pension liability measure for each of those employee groups.
+The Teachers' Survivors Benefit plan was over-funded with a fiduciary net position equal to 153.1% of the plan's total pension liability at June 30, 2020.
+The fiduciary net position of the ERS plan covering state employees and teachers was equal to 52.6% and 54.3% respectively of the total pension liability measure for each of those employee groups.
+The fiduciary net position of the two plans covering State Police was equal to 81.9% (SPRBT) and 10.0% (SPRFT) of the total pension liability measure for each of those employee groups.
 The SPRFT plan was created July 1, 2016 for retired state police hired before July 1, 1987 with a one-time initial contribution of \$15 million from the State and the State's commitment to fund the benefits on an actuarially determined basis rather than the previous pay-as-you-go approach.